-- 1. Design the physical layout of the screens and determine data editing rules.

-- Use the Form Editor to create the form.

-- 3. Test the form.

-- 4. Invoke the form from an application.
+- 1. Design the physical layout of the screens and determine data editing rules. - 2.
+Use the ScreenMan Form Editor to create the form. - 3.
+Test the form. - 4.
+Invoke the form from an application.

 The ScreenMan Form Editor provides sophisticated tools for creating new forms and editing existing ones.
-The Form Editor facilitates the composition process from the initial design through editing and completion.
-It allows you to place blocks and fields wherever you wish on the screen and later to select and drag them to new positions.
-In addition to allowing you to experiment with the "look" of the screen, the Form Editor eases the process of positioning popup pages, blocks, captions, and edit windows.
+The ScreenMan Form Editor facilitates the composition process from the initial design through editing and completion.
+It allows you to place blocks and fields wherever you wish on the screen, and later to select and drag them to new positions.

+In addition to allowing you to experiment with the "look" of the screen, the ScreenMan Form Editor eases the process of positioning: